 Consider now some experiment or simulation.
-Which $b(\rho)$ should we substitute to the Kazantsev equation in order to compare the theory results with the experiment?
-In other words, which $b(\rho)$ 'simulates' the correct amplitude for the effective $\delta$- correlator?
-The choice of the Eulerian frame ($\br = const$) in (\ref{delta-v}), though may seem most natural, is in fact not preferable, and probably is just incorrect.
-Maybe it was the reason that prevented \citet{mason2011magnetic} from getting a good correspondence between theory and DNS.
-Consistent solution to the problem must be based on accurate dynamical analysis and is far from being performed yet.
-But we suppose that the correct answer is to choose the quasi-Lagrangian frame.
-The grounds for this supposition are as follows: \\ - First, from the renewing model \citep{zel1984kinematic} it follows \citep{zeldovich1990almighty, rogachevskii1997intermittency} that if the correlation time is smaller than all other characteristic timescales, the quasi-Lagrangian frame gives the correct result: the Kazantsev approach can be in this case verified by 'evolutionary' models.
-Actually, this is the case near the generation threshold: the characteristic time for magnetic field evolution is large, so the delta approximation for velocity correlations works well. \\ - Second, for arbitrary correlation time but only for large magnetic Prandtl numbers (which restricts the consideration to the viscous range of scales), the choice of the quasi-Lagrangian frame is also correct~\citep{vainshtein1980dynamo, kichatinov1985dynamo}.
+We determine below which $b(\rho)$ should be substituted in the Kazantsev equation in order to compare the theory results with the experiment.
+In other words, we determine which $b(\rho)$ simulates the correct amplitude for the effective $\delta$-correlator.
+The choice of the Eulerian frame ($\br = const$) in Eq. (\ref{delta-v}), although it might seem most natural, is in fact not preferable and is probably just incorrect.
+This might have been the reason that prevented \citet{mason2011magnetic} from obtaining a good correspondence between theory and DNS.
+A consistent solution of the problem must be based on an accurate dynamical analysis and is far from being performed yet.
+We assume, however, that the correct answer is to choose the quasi-Lagrangian frame.
+The grounds for this assumption are as follows: \\ - First, from the renewing model \citep{zel1984kinematic}, it follows \citep{zeldovich1990almighty, rogachevskii1997intermittency} that if the correlation time is shorter than all other characteristic timescales, the quasi-Lagrangian frame gives the correct result: the Kazantsev approach in this case can be verified by evolutionary models.
+This is even the case near the generation threshold: the characteristic time for the magnetic field evolution is long, so the $\delta$ approximation for velocity correlations works well. \\ - Second, for an arbitrary correlation time but only for high magnetic Prandtl numbers (which restricts the consideration to the viscous range of scales), the choice of the quasi-Lagrangian frame is also correct~\citep{vainshtein1980dynamo, kichatinov1985dynamo}.
 Recently, \citet{il2022long} have shown the quasi-Lagrangian correlators to be equivalent to effective $\delta$-correlators in long-time approximation.

-By analogy with the limit cases, it is reasonable to imply the quasi-Lagrangian velocity increments in (\ref{delta-v}), (\ref{b-def}) .
-The relevance of this assumption will be validated in this paper by means of direct comparison of the predictions of the theory based on the Kaznatsev equation with the velocity structure function $b(\rho)$ determined in this way with the results of DNS.
-The good compliance is the proof of our choice of the quasi-Lagrangian structure function.
+By analogy with the limit cases, it is reasonable to imply the quasi-Lagrangian velocity increments in Eqs. (\ref{delta-v}) and (\ref{b-def}) .
+The relevance of this assumption is validated in this paper by means of a direct comparison of the predictions of the theory based on the Kaznatsev equation with the velocity structure function $b(\rho)$ determined in this way with the results of DNS.
+The good agreement is the proof of our choice of the quasi-Lagrangian structure function.